David Hendrik Chassé: French army service

-He was now made a général de brigade in that French army (a demotion), serving in the army corps of Jean-Baptiste Drouet, Comte d'Erlon in Spain.
+He was now made a général de brigade in that French army, serving in the army corps of Jean-Baptiste Drouet, Comte d'Erlon in Spain.
 As such he fought in the Battle of Vitoria and the Battle of Maya, where he saved the French army.
 For this feat he was made an officer in the Légion d'honneur and nominated by d'Erlon for promotion to lieutenant-general in the imperial army.
 Napoleon affectionately called him "général baionette" for his fierceness and his predilection for bayonet attacks.

 In 1814 Chassé was transferred to the Champagne theatre of war where he joined the Division Boyer as commander of its 2nd Brigade.
 He fought in the battles of Bar-sur-Aube and Arcis-sur-Aube, where he was wounded.
 He directed the defense of Sens on 3 April 1814.
 However, after the fall of Paris and Napoleon's first abdication he had had enough and asked to be released from French service.
 This was granted with the rank of lieutenant-general on 6 October 1814.

 He now returned to the Netherlands which had become independent again.
 The sovereign prince William I of the Netherlands was keen to engage the services of such an experienced general, and had no doubts about his loyalty.
 Chassé was commissioned as a major-general in the new Mobile Netherlands Army on 22 October 1814.
 He was made commander of the Third Netherlands Division on 25 March 1815 and promoted to lieutenant-general on 21 April.

 Battle of Waterloo

 At the battle of Waterloo Chassé's third division was part of the First Netherlands Corps under the Prince of Orange in the right-center of the Duke of Wellington's Anglo-Allied army.
 As Wellington, who had often fought against Chassé in Spain, was still apprehensive about his military skill, the third division was placed in and around the town of Braine l'Alleud, behind the right wing.
-However, Chassé was soon called up to move his division behind the centre, as no further attacks were expected in that sector.
+However, Chassé was soon called up to move his division behind the center, as no further attacks were expected in that sector.

 Around 7:30 pm, in the final part of the battle, Chassé noticed that the fire of the artillery in front of him slackened.
 In response he ordered Major Van der Smissen to send the Horse artillery battery commanded by Captain Carel Frederik Krahmer de Bichin into the firing line.
 It was at this moment that Napoleon sent his Imperial Guards to attack the center.
 In preparation for the second counterattack Chassé ordered the Detmers brigade (part of the division) to take position behind Van der Smissen.
-His counterattack was to be a bayonet charge, as Chassé had a predilection for this type of manoeuvre (that had earned him the nickname of "général baionette" from Napoleon).
+His counterattack was to be a bayonet charge, as Chassé had a predilection for this type of manoeuvre (that had earned him the nickname of "général baionette" from Napoleon), and it proved to be decisive.